reigenatk/go-torrent/README.md

 - Support UDP for announce?

 ### Sidenote
 This is my first substatial project in Go.
 I quite like it tbh, it feels like a cross between Python and C++.
+Here are the main differences:

-You can declare variables Python style using `:=` and also declare them with types using `var`.
-It also has structs.
-Modules are super easy to install, it takes like a day to learn the language thanks to [this site](https://go.dev/tour/welcome/1)...
-Error messages are really easy to follow.
+- You can declare variables Python style using `:=` and also declare them with types using `var`.
+- structs still exist!
+- The most useful feature imo- the ability to declare functions that exist **on structs of a certain type**.
+I think the formal name is **methods**?
+- Modules are super easy to install, just do `go get` in command line.
+Even easier to use than `pip`!
+- No semicolons, no `while` keyword, but also no indentation crap like Python (except with `else` statement)
+- Error messages are really easy to follow.
+- Also thank god there's no header files and makefiles.
+Just use `package` statement like in Java

 No wonder this language is so popular.
-Also thank god there's no header files and makefiles.
+It also takes like a day to learn the language thanks to [this site](https://go.dev/tour/welcome/1)...
 Is this heaven?
 I think I'll be using Go more often :P